Permaculture Design Course

 The cost of this course is £1,245.

 You can check the approximate value in your currency here.
-You can pay by card, or via paypal or direct bank transfer – either the full price upfront, or in installments.
+You can pay by card, or via Paypal or direct bank transfer – either the full price upfront, or in installments.

-We offer scholarships for people from the Global South, from a non-majority background and/or from crisis areas.
+We offer discounts and scholarships for people from the Global South, from a non-majority background and/or from crisis areas.
 These will be allocated according to country of residence/origin, gender balance, diversity of ethnic background and cultural heritage, how you plan to apply what you learn, and meaningful role and service in your community.
 To make our scholarships possible we work with individuals and companies interested in supporting the regenerative movement.
 We also offer a ‘sponsor another student’ payment option during course registration, for those who want to give more in order to make it possible for someone else to attend.

 If you are interested to apply for a scholarship, you are welcome to fill out this form, and we’ll get back to you!